gaga951/Terraform/Terraform Command Lines.md

 ## Terraform Taint/Untaint(mark/unmark resource for recreation -> delete and then recreate)

 ### taints resource to be recreated on next apply
+This command will not modify infrastructure, but does modify the state file in order to mark a resource as tainted.
+Once a resource is marked as tainted, the next plan will show that the resource will be destroyed and recreated and the next apply will implement this change.

 $ terraform taint aws_instance.my_ec2

 ### Remove taint from a resource